pilgrimlyieu/Focust/docs/QUICKSTART.md

 ## Common Questions

+### "How do I test break reminders without waiting?"
+- You can use the **Preview** feature in the **Break Schedules** tab to see how your breaks will look and feel without waiting for the actual reminders
+- If you want to see the real break/reminder window, or if you have selected "Image Folder" for backgrounds and want to see the random effect:
+- Go to the **Advanced Settings** tab and click the icon to show the Debug area, where you can manually enable short breaks, long breaks, reminder windows, or skip the current break (v0.2.3+)

 ### "The breaks are interrupting important work!"
 - Use the **Postpone** feature liberally at first
 - Set a **global postpone shortcut** for quick delays